Website Manager

 • Only one player on the field with a bat (Age 4 - 12).

-• Be alert of area around you when swinging bat.
+• Be alert of surrounding area when you are swinging a bat.

 • Observe all posted signs.
 Players and spectators should be alert at all times for foul balls and errant throws.